 Before going for an Advanced level approach, perform these basic steps to fix any external glitch.
 The overheating issue can happen due to improper ways of handling the system as well.

 Check on Dust and Ventilation section

-At first, make sure you do not use your Surface pro on bed.
+First, make sure you do not use your Surface Pro on the bed.
 This blocks the vents which are responsible for letting heat out.
 This thing causes overheating within a very short span.
 Overheating can also damage the internal components, which can cost you.
 So, check on the vents if it is not jammed or covered up.

 Note: Cooling System has the main impact here.
 Maybe your Surface Pro’s cooling system is not up to the mark.
 Consider checking on it before going for anything else to fix the “Surface Pro Overheating” issue.